PowerofMoll/Digging-Deep---A-fancreation-to-Blood-on-the-Clocktower/README.md

 This script was developed during a community created event called Clocktober were a character was made each day for a month.
 All abilities here are made by by Moll (@mollofpower) and Indigo (@indigocha0s).

+Blood on the Clocktower is an original game designed by Steven Medway and published by The Pandemonium Institute.

+Neither me (Moll) nor Indigo are affiliated with The Pandemonium Institute in any official way.

 ### [Changelog](https://github.com/PowerofMoll/Mining-Timing---A-fancreation-to-Blood-on-the-Clocktower/blob/main/Changelog/README.md)

 ## [Townsfolk](https://github.com/PowerofMoll/Mining-Timing---A-fancreation-to-Blood-on-the-Clocktower/blob/main/Townsfolk/README.md)